sunshah/data_science/README.md

         # Make sure local master is up-to-date
         $ git pull origin master
     This will fetch and merge any changes on the remote repo into the local `master` branch with all the changes.
-4. Checkout your working branch before merging `master`:
+4. Checkout your working branch and merge any changes made from your team into your working branch:

         $ git checkout <branch>
         # Merge master INTO <branch>